mkardous-silabs/connectedhomeip/slc/sample-app/light-switch-app/README _WiFi.md

 -   Rapid Even Flashing (100 ms on/100 ms off): The device is in the unprovisioned state and a commissioning application is connected through Bluetooth LE.

--   Short Flash Off (950ms on/50ms off): The device is fully provisioned, but does not yet have full Thread network or service connectivity.
+-   Short Flash Off (950ms on/50ms off): The device is fully provisioned, but does not yet have full service connectivity.

--   Solid On: The device is fully provisioned and has full Thread network and service connectivity.
+-   Solid On: The device is fully provisioned and has full service connectivity.

 **Push Button 0**